Chapter 37

 "[12] In fact, though by this time you ought to be teachers, you need someone to teach you the elementary truths of God's word all over again.
 You need milk, not solid food!
 [13] Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 [14] But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil."

-For another example of the Bible or God’s Word being referred to spiritual food, let us read how Jesus responded to Satan after Satan tempted Jesus to break His fast.
+Another example of God’s Word being referred as spiritual food is what Jesus said to Satan after Satan tempted Jesus to break His fast.

 Matthew 4:4